Death of Dan Markingson: Outstanding issues

 The investigations into Markingson's death have concluded, but problems in the Department of Psychiatry have continued.

-On April 17, 2015, the New York Times reported that Charles Schulz, who had recently stepped down as Chair of the Department of Psychiatry, had enrolled two residents of a sex offender facility in a study of quetiapine (Seroquel) for Borderline Personality Disorder.
-According to the director of the facility, however, neither resident had a diagnosis of Borderline Personality Disorder.
-One resident, a cook at the facility, had crushed up a large quantity of Seroquel and mixed it into the morning oatmeal.
-According to the Times, this episode “did not seem to ruffle the university oversight board that is charged with looking into such episodes.”
+On April 17, 2015, the New York Times reported that Charles Schulz, who had recently stepped down as Chair of the Department of Psychiatry, had enrolled two residents of a sex offender facility in a study of quetiapine for borderline personality disorder.
+According to the director of the facility, however, neither resident had a diagnosis of borderline personality disorder.
+One resident, a cook at the facility, had crushed up a large quantity of quetiapine and mixed it into the morning oatmeal.
+According to the Times, this episode "did not seem to ruffle the university oversight board that is charged with looking into such episodes."
 A complaint was submitted to the Food and Drug Administration.

 On May 6, the university released the results of an investigation into the treatment of Robert Huber.
 It found that Huber had not been coerced into the bifeprunox research study, despite being confined to a locked unit under a 72-hour emergency hold.

 In July, Ken Winters, a faculty member in the Department of Psychiatry, retired after admitting that he had forged a federal research document.
 He told KMSP News that the university had allowed him to retire without sanctions.

 On February 10, 2016, a consultant hired by the University of Minnesota found over forty critical violations of research and safety policy in the Department of Psychiatry.
 The consultant also reported being verbally abused and intimidated by faculty members, and said university administrators had instructed her not to put her critical findings in writing.

 In April 2016, Rep. Cindy Pugh, Rep. Connie Bernardy, and Rep. Abigail Whelan, members of the Minnesota House of Representative Higher Education Finance and Policy committee, introduced a bill that would have research studies in the Department of Psychiatry monitored by the Ombudsman for Mental Health and Developmental Disabilities.
-Brian Herman, Vice-President for Research at the University of Minnesota, testified against the bill on April 13, 2016.
+Brian Herman, vice-president for Research at the University of Minnesota, testified against the bill on April 13, 2016.
 The bill is currently still under consideration.